 You will also want to define functionality and feature set requirements in this part of your mobile RFP.
 As applicable, request the following:

 - Simple app content management

-- Context-triggered user engagement via push notifications and mobile marketing automation
+- Context-triggered user engagement via push notifications and mobile engagement

 - Indoor wayfinding and navigation

 - Campaign and app analytics

 - The flexibility to integrate with multiple third-party software providers (such as customer relationship management [CRM] platforms, electronic health record [EHR] systems, loyalty, commerce, etc.)